A not for profit club, fostering an interest in woodwork throughout the local community.

-We are involved in club events during the year with our Annual Exhibition being the highlight of the year.
+Our members are involved in club events during the year with our Annual Exhibition in November being the highlight of the year.
 We also assist other community groups and associations on a regular basis and others on an ad hoc basis.

 Annual Exhibition

-At left is a snapshot just a part of one of our exhibitions from a few years ago.
+A snapshot of just a part of one of our exhibitions from a few years ago.

 Our Groups - Click or tap the image for more information